gw-ospo/curioss-patterns/organize-one-off-workshops.md

 * The OSPO website and social channels.
 * The OSPO mailing list.
-* Through key partners’ channels (e.g. the Office of Research, the Office of Computer Science).
+* Through key partners’ channels (e.g. the Office of Research, the Office of Computer Science, the Library).
 * Through student groups and students’ informal networks.

 ## Workshop delivery